RDZDX/lvglMreDemo/README.md

 # Port and demo of [LVGL](https://github.com/lvgl/lvgl) for MRE platform - offline map viewer

-Map tile setup (for you to do manually)
+Map tile setup (for you to do manually).
+You need download and convert map tiles.
 The app will look for tiles on the MRE filesystem at:

 Map data:\